J-u-s-tLee/Projeto-NEURO/README.md

 	- py online.py

 # Testing other datasets
-1. Convert .dat file to .mat format, by running " " in the Matlab terminal.
+1. Convert .dat file to .mat format, by running "file_open_vEEG_data.m" in the Matlab terminal.
 2. Save the .mat files in a folder named "Continuous".
 3. Run previous code.